Canada national rugby union team: Stadium and attendance

 The national team currently does not have a permanent home stadium and as such play their matches at various locations across Canada.
 BMO Field in Toronto, Ontario has been proposed as the national team's home stadium, despite not providing a suitable rugby climate year-round.

 In August 2011 it was announced that the national team would have a permanent training centre located in Langford, British Columbia.
+The centre opened in 2017 and was named the Al Charron Rugby Canada National Training Centre.

-The highest attended matches in Canada involving the Canadian national team are:
+Matches in Canada involving the Canadian national team with attendance of 10,000 or more: